-Lisa writes: Reproduction it turns out, is just that.
+Reproduction it turns out, is just that.
 While we strive to treat our children as their very own selves, we cannot help but peer through the genetic stew to the many people who have lent their chromosomes to the task of creating our children.
 When lucky, we see the echos of the traits we fell in love with in our child’s other parent.
 Sometimes we see a beloved parent, grandparent or sibling in a smile, a gritty determination or just the tilt of a head.
-But often times, we see ourselves mirrored and think “like parent, like child.”
+But often times, we see ourselves mirrored and think “my kid IS just like me.”

 Even though we know that it is coming, the experience of seeing ourselves replicated can be a startling one.
 The physical similarities can be charming, or unsettling.
 Yet it is our personality traits, seemingly planted at birth in our offspring, that can be the most challenging to face.